-- 3. Data Management Plan: The Data Management Plan (DMP) must be compliant with NSF's policy on dissemination and sharing of samples and research results (https://www.nsf.gov/bfa/dias/policy/dmp.jsp) and the additional Dear Colleague Letter: Office of Polar Programs Data, Code, and Sample Management Policy (NSF 22-106) Investigators are strongly encouraged to use a DMP creation program such as the California Digital Library DMP Tool (https://www.cdlib.org/services/uc3/dmpt.html) or ezDMP (https://ezdmp.org/index). - 4.
-Revised Proposals: Programs will not accept proposal resubmissions that have not been substantially revised in accordance with policy outlined in the current PAPPG.
-Investigators are encouraged to contact a Program Director in Antarctic Sciences for guidance on their revised proposal prior to resubmission. - 5.
-Project Management: Proposals must articulate how activities will be managed toward a successful conclusion of the project.
+- a brief description of the field setting and unique challenges for the team; - the steps the proposing organization will take to nurture an inclusive off-campus or off-site working environment, including processes to establish shared team definitions of roles, responsibilities, and culture, e.g., codes of conduct, trainings, mentor/mentee mechanisms and field support that might include regular check-ins, and/or developmental events; - communication processes within the off-site team and to the organization(s) that minimize singular points within the communication pathway (e.g., there should not be a single person overseeing access to a single satellite phone); and - the organizational mechanisms that will be used for reporting, responding to, and resolving issues of harassment if they arise. - 6.
+Project Management: Proposals must articulate in the Project Description how activities will be managed toward a successful conclusion of the project.
 Proposers should carefully consider the project management needs of research activities and should include an appropriate management plan in the proposal with appropriate resources in the budget to support this plan.
-Complex projects may require dedicated project management expertise as part of the proposing team. - 6.
-Instrument Development Proposals: Proposals for instrument development as part of the field proposal must demonstrate that project management best practices will be used to manage the activity.
+Complex projects may require dedicated project management expertise as part of the proposing team. - 7.
+Instrument Development Proposals: Proposals for instrument development as part of the field proposal must demonstrate in the Project Description that project management best practices will be used to manage the activity.
 This includes defining milestones for development and testing, establishing criteria for evaluating whether milestones are met, and conducting readiness reviews prior to deployment.
 Proposals must also demonstrate that the design is optimized to reduce operations and maintenance costs, and maximize logistical efficiencies, during deployment, servicing, and recovery.